 Shared Lane Markings (Sharrows)

-- Alert motorists to the possible presence of bicyclists, set expectations as to where the bicyclists will be riding, and as a reminder to share the road.
+- Alert motorists to the possible presence of bicyclists, set expectations as to where the bicyclists will be riding, and remind all street users to share the road

 - Bicyclists position themselves further from parked cars to stay out of the door zone